-Once scientists managed to figure out how THC is used by the body via the endocannabinoid system, it took them another five years to isolate the THC-like substance that our bodies create naturally.
+Once scientists managed to figure out how the body uses THC via the endocannabinoid system, it took them another five years to isolate the THC-like substance that our bodies create naturally.
 That compound, what can loosely be described as the human version of THC, is anandamide.
-Modern scientists are still struggling to figure out exactly what complicated role anandamide plays in the human body, but one critical function sets this compound apart from all others.
+Modern scientists are still struggling to figure out precisely what complicated role anandamide plays in the human body, but one critical function sets this compound apart from all others.

 It didn’t seem adaptive to me to have a drug for forgetting.
 Memory, we understand, has great survival utility […] But why would forgetting be adaptive?
 I asked Mechoulam this question, and he said: ‘Well, tell me, do you really want to remember all the faces you saw on the subway in the morning?’

-Anandamide helps get rid of all of the clutter, allowing you to remember only the important things.
+Anandamide helps get rid of all of the clutter, allowing you to remember only the essential things.

-Understanding some of the essential functions of anandamide is immensely helpful to understanding the ways THC affects our bodies and sheds some light on the role of THC in treating certain psychological disorders, such as PTSD, where patients struggle to overcome the negative memories surrounding a traumatic event.
+Understanding some of the essential functions of anandamide is immensely helpful in understanding the ways THC affects our bodies.
+It also sheds some light on the role of THC in treating certain psychological disorders, such as PTSD, where patients struggle to overcome the negative memories surrounding a traumatic event.

 There are a few key differences between THC and anandamide.
 Namely, THC lasts a lot longer than our natural endocannabinoids do.
-Anandamide actually begins to break down in a matter of minutes after binding to a cell.
-This means that its effects are fairly short-lived.
+Anandamide actually begins to break down in a matter of minutes after binding to a cell, which means that its effects are relatively short-lived.
 It seems to live long enough to tag a cell and “you’re it!” and then quickly disappears.
 THC’s half-life can last several days in frequent users.
-This is a huge difference.
+There’s a huge difference.

 As previously explained, THC is the primary psychoactive compound in marijuana.
 So what’s with all the talk about cannabidiol (CBD)?
 CBD is the second most discussed cannabinoid in marijuana, but unlike THC, it is non-psychoactive.
 Surprisingly, it can also reduce the psychoactive effects of THC.

 THC engages directly with cannabinoid receptors in the body.
 CBD doesn’t bind to the same receptors all that well.
-Rather, CBD works its magic by inhibiting the enzyme fatty acid amide hydroxyls (FAAH), which is the enzyme that destroys anandamide in the body.
-This increases the amount of natural endocannabinoids present in your system.
+Instead, CBD works its magic by inhibiting the fatty acid amide hydroxyls (FAAH).
+This enzyme destroys anandamide in the body and increases the number of natural endocannabinoids present in your system.

 The enzyme FAAH can no longer destroy them, so your own endocannabinoids become more abundant.
 There are a few other ways CBD interacts with the body, but scientists are still working out the nitty-gritty on what actually happens